varunmadhavam/RTL_Design_With_SKY130/README.md

 # Introduction
-The below represent a generic ASIC flow
+The below represent a generic ASIC flow.

 ![](/src/img/asic-flow.png)

 The workshop intends to cover in detail the step marked in red, that is **logic synthesis**